A Weighted Loss Approach to Robust Federated Learning under Data Heterogeneity: Worker Label Alignement Loss

 \section{Worker Label Alignement Loss}

 This section introduces WoLA.
-It first defines the training objective required for WoLA, then presents its formula.
-The final subsections provide an intuitive understanding of WoLA’s properties.
-These properties are rigorously stated in Section \ref{Theoretical Arguments} and proved in the Appendix \ref{Appendix Theoretical Results}.
+We first present the rationale behind its design, then provide its formal definition and training objective.
+The final subsections describe the theoretical framework and the properties of WoLA.
+Proofs and additional details are provided in the Appendix.